rcpao-smartm-com/ndctl-ubuntu-22.04/README.md

 1. **ndctl-prereqs-ubuntu-22.04.sh** apt-get install required packages to clone and build ndctl
 2. **ndctl-clone-build-install.sh** clone, build, and install ndctl

-Install ndctl **before** updating or running the kernel because the new kernel headers may be incompatible with the existing C libraries.
+Install ndctl **before** updating or running the new kernel because the new kernel headers may be incompatible with the existing C libraries.

 This bash script installs kernel 6.5 in Ubuntu 22.04:
 - **ubuntu-22.04-kernel-6.5.sh** installs OEM Kernel 6.5 in Ubuntu 22.04